logicpeters/dodecahelix/java-bundled-starter/README.md

-### Java Bundled Starter project

-Sample modular (Java 9+) swing-based project for applications intended to be bundled with their own Java Runtine.
+## Consola ##

+Consola is a starter project for building a modular swing application with a bundled JRE.
+This allows you to deliver swing apps to users who do not have or want a Java runtime installed.
+It is an exercise in usage of the 'jlink' command and the java module system of Java 9+.

-This application is a swing-based terminal/shell with support for custom font sizes, colors and backgrounds.
+The application itself is a simple terminal/shell emulator with a customizable display (font sizes, colors, background).

-### Build
+### Usage

-This project uses the gradle build tool to compile, run and bundle the application.
+This project uses the gradle wrapper for build, run and packaging.

+To build:

+    gradlew build

+To run:

+    gradlew run

+Creating and executing a custom runtime image:

+    gradlew jlink
+    cd build/image/bin
+    ./consola